efraimnabil/movie-api-nodejs/README.md

 ### Overview

 This project is a simple RESTful API for managing a collection of movies.
 It supports basic CRUD operations: fetching all movies, adding new movies, updating existing movies, and deleting movies.
-The API is built using Node.js and the built-in HTTP module.
+The API is built using Node.js and the express-minimal framework.

 ### Features
 - **GET**: Retrieve all movies or a specific movie by ID.
 - **POST**: Add a new movie to the collection.
 - **PUT**: Update an existing movie's details.
 - **DELETE**: Remove a movie from the collection.

+### Packages/Dependencies

+This project uses the following packages:

+- [**express-minimal**](https://www.npmjs.com/package/express-minimal): A minimalistic framework for building web applications in Node.js.

 ### Endpoints